mrsimonsen/SimoGrader/README.md

 I'm now making a public repo to show off my work with example data so that other's can benefit from my years of work.
 This will be a work in progress, and progress can be tracked through the TODO list below.

-## Other notes
-Utah strands and standards for programming 1 & 2 have changed, and now want to cover functions in the first semester and sequences (minus strings) to the second semester.
-I'll need to reorganize Unit 4 and 5; probably 4 with functions and string methods, and 5 with dictionaries and exceptions.

 ## TODOs
 - [ ] Choose or make a public license before moving to public reo
 - [ ] Purge student data before making public repo
 - [x] modify database to no longer include assignment list, instead scan Testing folder for assignment prefixes.
 - [x] Create Example Assignments folder (copy templates without AKs)
+- [x] shelve to sqlite3 -> allowing custom queries and reports
+- [x] update .gitignore to not preserve student database.
 - [ ] docs folder for all Instruction .md files
-- [ ] GUI using TKinter?
-- [x] shelve to sqlite3 -> allowing custom queries and reports
-- [ ] Drag and Drop interface for adding tests?
-At least a button to open the testing folder location to add test files manually.
-- [ ] update .gitignore to not preserve student database.

 ### Instructions to make
 - [ ] Each function should have detailed docstring for help()